HenrikBengtsson/port4me/README.md

 $ pip install --user port4me
 ```

-To install it to Python virtual environment, drop option `--user`.
+To install it to a Python virtual environment, drop option `--user`.

 To try it out, call: